Located in Arthur's Pass National Park in the Canterbury region

-Bealey Spur Hut is a beech sapling-framed; corrugated iron-clad hut with an earth floor.
+Bealey Spur Hut is a beech sapling-framed; corrugated iron-clad hut with a wooden floor.
 It has an open fire with a flat tin chimney and there are six beds made of sacking attached to beach pole framing, taking a bed roll or air mattress is recommended.

 There is no window (although there is evidence that there was once one in the south wall) and daylight to the interior is provided by a sheet of corrugated Nova light in the roof.
 Tank water is available and a pit toilet is nearby.
 The hut was painted for the first time (by persons unknown) in 1997.